TCP8920 : Globalisation and Social Justice: Project

 Aims

-To consider both the practical and theoretical roles of planning in the socially, economically and environmentally sustainable development of cities, especially in developing countries or the Global South.
+To consider both the practical and theoretical roles of planning in the socially, economically and environmentally sustainable development of cities, especially in the Global South.

 To develop the capacity to critically analyse urban development in situations which the student is not familiar with.

-To challenge students to rethink their perceptions and understanding of the process of globalisation in a rapidly developing country.
+To challenge students to rethink their perceptions and understanding of the process of urbanisation cities of the Global South.

-The module offers an opportunity to explore the relationship between globalization, urban planning and social justice in the context of a specific issue (usually in a developing country) through individual project work.
-It involves a combination of discussions, informal presentations and project work.
-It offers the opportunity to test the transferability of theories and practices learned in the first semester to a developing country’s context.
-The module is particularly suitable for students wishing to engage in planning and urban development outside of the UK, especially in developing countries.
-The example of India will be used to illustrate some of the issues, drawing on staff research, with additional discussions of other countries and contexts.
+The module offers an opportunity to explore the relationship between urban planning and social justice in the context of a specific issue through individual project work.
+It involves a combination of lectures, discussions, workshops, informal presentations and project work.
+It offers the opportunity to test the transferability of theories and practices learned in the first semester to the context of a city in the Global South.
+The module is particularly suitable for students wishing to engage with international planning and global urban development.

 Outline Of Syllabus